Traditional Spotted Dick – Steamed Currant Pudding

 Since this is standard Christmas fare, most people in the UK will have a pudding mold with a cover.
 However, use what you have.
 I have a kugelhopf pan which is similar in size and shape to their pudding molds.
 In the past, I just used a regular bundt pan.
 The height may not be the same, but it will taste just as delicious.

-IN THE MAKING – HOW TO MAKE TRADITIONAL SPOTTED DICK
+HOW TO MAKE TRADITIONAL SPOTTED DICK

 The batter will be the consistency of biscuit or cookie dough!